ximion/appstream-generator/docs/asgen-config.md

 allowIconUpscaling | Allows upscaling of small 48x48px icons to 64x64px to make applications show up.
 Icons are only upscaled as a last resort. *Default: `ON`* processGStreamer | Synthesise `type=codec` metadata from available GStreamer packages.
-Requires support in the backend, currently only implemented for Debian. *Default: `ON`* processLocale | Try to extract the software's localization status from Gettext data. *Default: `ON`*
+Requires support in the backend, currently only implemented for Debian. *Default: `ON`* processLocale | Try to extract the software's localization status from Gettext data. *Default: `ON`* screenshotVideos | Permit videos in screenshots and cache them if downloads are permitted. *Default: `ON`*

 ### Configuring icon policies